aai-institute/pyDVL/docs/value/index.md

 `Utility` will wrap the `fit()` method of the model to cache its results.
 This greatly reduces computation times of Monte Carlo methods.
 Because of how caching is implemented, it is important not to reuse `Utility` objects for different datasets.
-You can read more about [setting up the cache][setting-up-the-cache] in the installation guide and the documentation of the [caching][pydvl.utils.caching] module.
+You can read more about [setting up the cache][getting-started-cache] in the installation guide, and in the documentation of the [caching][pydvl.utils.caching] module.

 #### Using custom scorers